ponylang/pony-tutorial/docs/gotchas/garbage-collection.md

 ```

 This program will never garbage collect before exiting. `create` is run as a behavior on actors, which means that no garbage collection will occur while it's running.
 Long loops in behaviors are a good way to exhaust memory.
 Don't do it.
 If you want to execute something in such a fashion, use a [Timer](https://stdlib.ponylang.io/time-Timer/).

+For more on how Pony's garbage collector works and why it behaves this way, see the [Garbage Collection](../runtime-basics/garbage-collection.md) chapter.